go-task/task/TASKFILE_VERSIONS.md

       - echo "Hello, World!"
 ```

-Version 2 not allows you to write global variables directly in the Taskfile,
+Version 2 allows you to write global variables directly in the Taskfile,
 if you don't want to create a `Taskvars.yml`:

 ```yml